CelliesProjects/aquacontrol2/README.md

 * Acces point mode to setup WiFi connection.

+* DS18B20 one-wire digital temperature sensor support.
+<br>-Not working, hardware is ordered and on the way.-

 ## Installation:

 To install the software on a WeMos D1 mini, you will need the Arduino IDE with the ESP8266 boards -[2.3.0](https://github.com/esp8266/Arduino/releases/tag/2.3.0)- already added to the board manager.